unibz-core/Mining-CMs-Patterns/README.md

 ```
 ### Papers

-The paper about the application and related approach was submitted at ER2022.
+The paper about the application and related approach is going to be submitted at ER2022.